Friday, April 17, 2026

 The show's title graphic is the version that appears to be planned for overseas broadcast, a very different style of typography to that used here in the UK.
 I like its 20,000 Leagues Under The Sea vibe.

-These mischievous cereal card mock-ups are purely to satisfy a sense of fun 'what if' curiosity.
+These mock-ups serve to quench my 'if only' sense of curiosity.
 I hope you enjoy them too.
-The ones shown here are out-takes, see the link below for the full finished set.
+The visuals shown here are out-takes, see the link below for the full finished set.

 Click here to view the full set of 15 characters.